-- All entries must have been raised as the club member's project. - An exhibitor is limited to exhibiting a MAXIMUM of SIX individual poultry exhibits plus ONE Showmanship Class. - An exhibitor is limited to exhibiting ONE entry per class including standard, commercial, bantams, ducks, geese, and turkeys; ONE trio entry including standard, commercial and bantams; and ONE pen entry including market broilers and egg production.

-- Exhibitors are to show their own animals in all classes.
+- All entries must have been raised as the club member's project. - An exhibitor is limited to exhibiting a MAXIMUM of SIX individual poultry exhibits plus ONE Showmanship Class. - An exhibitor is limited to exhibiting ONE entry per class including standard, commercial, bantams, ducks, geese, and turkeys; ONE trio entry including standard, commercial and bantams; and ONE pen entry including market broilers and egg production. - Once an exhibitor has withdrawn from a class, he/she will not be allowed to re-enter that class. - Exhibitors are to show their own animals in all classes.
 Any exceptions must be approved by the show committee. - Poultry to be judged on the table will be judged first, followed by those judged in cages.
 Exhibitors must be present at that time to take their animals from the cages and display them on tables for the judge. - Poultry not displayed by exhibitors will automatically receive a white ribbon. - Exhibitors of turkey and water fowl must be at the cage at the time of judging. - Exhibitors are required to bring poultry exhibits to/from fair in proper carriers. - Animals are to be treated humanely at all times during exhibition at the fair.